+EETN installed 48.5 MW of utility scale solar PV projects in 2017 working as the electrical, mechanical and civil subcontractor.
 EETN has installed 21.8 MW of solar PV as EPC contractor throughout the United States, US Territories and the Cayman Islands.
-EETN has installed several more MW as a subcontractor serving in various capacities.
 Below is a list of several of our key projects that highlight our experience and capability.

 94 kW - Parking Canopy - Pago Pago, American Samoa